-18-INTRODUCTION TO TEAM SPORTS (1/2 credit)
+18-INTRODUCTION TO TEAM SPORTS

 In this course, students will take the individual sport skills learned in Introduction to Physical Education and apply them to the team-sport concept.
 Students will learn the rules and regulations of each sport played and play in competitive daily games.